 - Thoughts racing

-- Headache or slurred speech (can be signs of low sodium)
+- Headache or slurred speech

-Common side effects of escitalopram can include:
+Common side effects of Escitalopram

 - Pain when urinating